skellis46/slipbox/two women dancing.md

 as human beings they are not mere standing reserve.
 But as ... well, what are they?
 What else might I imagine them to be?
 Dancers?
 Filmmakers?
 Teenagers?
 How I identify them determines what kind of standing reserve they become.
 But perhaps end result is the same (thinking Zuboff here).
 The net effect is -- based on Zuboff -- the same.
 I see them as dancing reserve.
 They are a resource waiting to be used.
 Their screendancing is this resource.
 Their friendship is this resource.
 It's devastating.

+Thinking about Pippa and dancing with her friends.
+The dancing is a conduit in much the same way the screendancing is a conduit.
+A way to build, sustain and be in friendship.

 >... technopoly arises from the technological core of society but produces people who are driven and formed by the mythical core.[@jacobs_after_2019 p.4]